-In 2023, the PMP continued efforts to have previously exempt pharmacies complete and submit an updated exemption request.
+In 2022, the PMP continued efforts to have previously exempt pharmacies complete and submit an updated exemption request.
 The new exemption request form reflects the change in CV and acute opioid antagonist reporting requirements.
 In addition, the PMP continued an outreach program begun in 2020 to contact pharmacies identified as regularly delinquent in their reporting.
-Currently, the compliance (includes a two-day grace period) rate for pharmacies hovers around 97.0%, an increase from 93.2% compliance in 2019.
-The compliance rate is expected to increase further in 2024 as pharmacy records continue to be brought up to date, the PMP continues its outreach and education, and newly available compliance toolkits and reports within AWARxETM are utilized.
+Currently, the compliance (includes a two-day grace period) rate for pharmacies hovers around 98.1%, an increase from 93.2% compliance in 2019.
+The compliance rate is expected to increase further in 2023 as pharmacy records continue to be brought up to date, the PMP continues its outreach and education, and newly available compliance toolkits and reports within AWARxETM are utilized.

-During the 2023 calendar year, not only did the number of pharmacist and prescriber user accounts increase, but the number of patient queries from both provider types (prescriber and pharmacist) also increased, with a 38.6% increase in provider searches in 2023, relative to 2022.
-These increases have been primarily driven by the rise in the number of integrations between the PMP and electronic health records (EHR), electronic medical records (EMR) and pharmacy dispensing systems (PDS), and the Statewide Integration (SWI) initiative.
+During the 2022 calendar year, not only did the number of pharmacist and prescriber user accounts increase, but the number of patient queries from both provider types (prescriber and pharmacist) also increased, with a 39.7% increase in provider searches in 2022, relative to 2021.
+These increases are due to the rise in the number of integrations between the PMP and electronic health records (EHR), electronic medical records (EMR) and pharmacy dispensing systems (PDS), and the Statewide Integration (SWI) initiative.
 To date, all integrations have been enabled using an application protocol interface (API) known as GatewayTM.
-Queries that originated in the stand-alone AWARxETM web portal and integrated queries that originated through GatewayTM are shown separately for both pharmacist and prescriber provider categories.
-Both provider categories show a marked increase in total patient searches from 2017 to 2023 (Figures 2 and 3).
+Queries that originated in the standalone AWARxETM web portal and integrated queries that originated through GatewayTM are shown separately for both pharmacist and prescriber provider categories.
+Both provider categories show a marked increase in total patient searches from 2017 to 2022 (Figures 2 and 3).
 Daily and active PMP user totals have also increased.